Mutually assured destruction: China

 Since 2020, China has undertaken an ambitious expansion and modernization of its nuclear arsenal.
 As of March 2025, it is estimated to possess approximately 600 nuclear warheads.
 It has developed new variants of intercontinental ballistic missiles and is capable of delivering nuclear warheads via land-based ballistic missiles, sea-based ballistic missiles, and bombers.
 A 2023 Pentagon report estimated that China could possess 1,000 operational warheads by 2030.
-China also has the world’s second-largest economy and a highly capable military force.
-China’s intense development of its nuclear program complicates mutual assured destruction with other countries, including the United States.
+China also has the world's second-largest economy and a highly capable military force.
+China's intense development of its nuclear program complicates mutual assured destruction with other countries, including the United States.
 As its nuclear program expands, the prospect of a credible MAD relationship with the US is likely to increase.
 China seeks to develop second-strike capabilities to counter other nations, following years of adhering to a declared no-first-use policy.
-Several analysts have cited China’s nuclear developments as a means of leveraging power to bolster China’s demands due to an increased threat.
+Several analysts have cited China's nuclear developments as a means of leveraging power to bolster China's demands due to an increased threat.
 However, others have claimed that China is simply seeking to boost its deterrence to fortify its own security in a rapidly developing world.

-China’s nuclear arsenal is currently smaller than the arsenals of Russia and the United States.
+China's nuclear arsenal is currently smaller than the arsenals of Russia and the United States.
 Historically, the United States has possessed a strong nuclear advantage over China.
-Despite the various different analyses by defense experts and academics of China’s nuclear buildup, its exact intentions remain largely up to speculation.
+Despite differing analyses by defense experts and academics of China's nuclear buildup, its exact intentions remain largely up to speculation.

 There does not exist an official consensus on whether or not the United States and China have full mutual assured destruction.
-However, China’s ambitious nuclear policy signals that the country is potentially seeking to establish a MAD relationship with the United States.
-China’s nuclear buildup also plays a role in regional nuclear dynamics.
+However, China's ambitious nuclear policy signals that the country is potentially seeking to establish a MAD relationship with the United States.
+China's nuclear buildup also plays a role in regional nuclear dynamics.
 In a conflict involving Taiwan, for example, the presence of nuclear forces could lead to a rapid escalation in the situation.
 When the stakes of a conflict become existential, urgency on all sides increases rapidly and intensely.
-This similarly complicates security guarantees and other forms of alliances with countries across the world, potentially involving allies and/or strategic partners across the world.
+This similarly complicates security guarantees and other forms of alliances with countries across the world, potentially involving allies and strategic partners across the world.